The Property Tax Process

 Property tax amounts are determined by multiplying the assessed value of the property and applicable mill rates.
 The assessed value is determined by the Assessing Department and Mill Rates (tax rates) are set annually by the Assembly.
 The Finance Department prepares and mails the property tax statements by July 1st of each year according to the Levy Roll.

+If the taxes continue to go unpaid, per State Statue 29.45.400, property owners have a one-year redemption period to redeem properties by paying all taxes, penalties, interest, and other costs.
 If, after this year, the taxes have not been paid, the Borough, in accordance with State Statute 29.45.460, can retain the property for a public purpose or sell the foreclosed property.
 Tax foreclosed property is sold via sealed bid and/or public outcry auction.